 You will then receive a short safety briefing (we discuss the safety aspect later)and be kitted out with a life jacket.
 Before being taken out to your aircraft to meet the pilot.
 You then take your assigned seats before takeoff.
-Manhattan is am incredibly busy airspace and the Heliport has many aircraft coming and going all day so the pilot will need to talk to Air Traffic Control for your departure slot.
+Manhattan is an incredibly busy airspace and the Heliport has many aircraft coming and going all day so the pilot will need to talk to Air Traffic Control for your departure slot.
 Do not worry this doesn’t come out of your flight time.
 The Chopper will fly a set route as opposed to a specific amount of time.

 Once cleared you will leave the helipad and head upwards and out into the harbor giving you one of the most phenomenal views imaginable as Manhattan rears up before you.
 For the duration of the flight, the Aircraft will remain over the water this is mainly for safety reasons but it means the view is always of the skyline.
 You first head out over Governors Island before flying low over Liberty island for one of the best views of the statue of liberty.
 You will then head up the Hudson River with the just staggering views of the City out to the right of the helicopter.
 Depending on the tour you will reach your turnaround point and then the helicopter will return in the same direction giving those on the left of the helicopter the best views.
 This gives both sides of the aircraft ample time to experience the best views of the city so it’s not so important which side you are placed on.

 After flying back down the Hudson you will return to the Helipad after getting an incredible close-up view of the WTC and the Freedom Tower.
 It’s a hell of a ride and is over so fast.
 Especially the shorter 12-15 Minute Trips.
 However, the memory of the views will last a lifetime and the photos and videos you take will drive your friends and family green with envy!